elylucas/ng-nest-realtime-apps/docs/lab2/JoiningAndLeavingRooms.md

 }
 ```

-> We could put these interfaces in their own file, but I choose to keep them in
+> We could put these interfaces in their file, but I choose to keep them in
 > the service for simplicity.

 #### Store ChatRoom Data

 We'll use a JavaScript object to store the chat room data.
 The key will be the
-name of the chat room, and the value will be a `ChatRoom`.
+chat room's name, and the value will be a `ChatRoom`.
 Add the `chatRooms`
 variable directly below the `users` variable:

 ```ts title=./server/src/chat/chat.service.ts